Two Week South America Itinerary – The 5 Best Routes To Pick

 Once you land in Santiago, you have one day to explore Chile’s capital.

 The best thing to do is join a free walking tour.
-I’d recommend Strawberry Walking Tours.
 They take you to several places in the city including Santa Lucia Hill to discover where Santiago’s history began, and through the Plaza de Armas to enjoy cosmopolitan Santiago.

 In the evening, head up to the to of the Sky Costerna, Santiago’s tallest building, to find the best views of the city.

-You can use Puerto Natales as a base to travel into Torres Del Paine for day trips, but we highly recommend the W-trek.
+You can use Puerto Natales as a base to travel into Torres Del Paine for day trips, but I highly recommend the W-trek if you love hiking.

 This 5-day self-guided trek takes you in the shape of a W – in, out, and around the beautiful Cordillera Paine mountain range.